1jour1vin

 Wine rated (2017 guide) 96/100

-This wine, produced from vines located on the Corton hill, is dense and dark, with great power and concentration.
-Its rich black fruit is combined with intense, juicy acidity, ensuring optimal slow development over many years.
-Drink from 2025 onwards.
+This wine, made from grapes grown on the Corton hillside, is dense and dark, with great power and concentration.
+Its rich black fruit is paired with intense, juicy acidity, ensuring optimal, slow development over many years.
+Best enjoyed starting in 2025.

 James Suckling